Babies have genius potential. A child's

 It is recommended that the baby be encouraged to crawl at least 10 times daily in stage I. How long a baby should be in the track at any one time is up to the parent, although Glenn Doman has certain recommendations.
-For however long you decide to keep your child in the track, the mat should be used alternately.
+For however long you decide to keep your child in the track, try using the mat alternately.

 A heat source is necessary

-Before an infant can use a track a heat source must be available as too much clothing will hinder an infant learning to crawl.
+Before an infant can use a track, a heat source must be available.
+Too much clothing will hinder an infant's first learning to crawl.
 Onezies is the only kind of garment an infant should wear in his track.
 Bare arms, legs, hands and feet are essential and give an infant the traction he needs to travel along the track's smooth surface.
 Further dressing and covering of limbs will make these surfaces slippery, however, the baby's body should be clothed because if the baby were naked there would be too much friction for his heavier body to slide.

 Heat regulation is a reflex

 The medulla controls body temperature, and heat regulation is a reflex.
 The medulla isn't fully developed at birth, so an infant cannot be in a cool environment without warm clothing.
 An infant in onezies needs a 90-degree area, which for most locations would require an added heat source.
-Doman recommends a heat lamp, but be so very careful with this to avoid burning.
-Try heating one room or area in your house to 90-degrees without using a heat lamp if you can afford it.
-Over a period of time you can drop the temperature down, and it doesn't take too long before the baby can withstand room temperature.
-However, if you use and keep a heat lamp far enough away from the baby, it can help to make the area warmer and still be safe.
-Just be sure you test it very carefully.
+Doman recommends a heat lamp, but be so very careful with this to avoid burning the baby's skin.
+You could try heating one small room, or area that you could close off in your house, to 90-degrees without using a heat lamp directly over the baby's body.
+Over a period of time you can drop the temperature down, and it doesn't take too long before the baby can be comfortable in room temperature.
+However, if you do use a heat lamp, keep it far enough away from the baby to be safe.
+Be sure, test it very carefully.

 Elevating the infant track